chipsalliance/firrtl-spec/spec.md

 # Intrinsics

-Intrinsics are expressions and statements and which represent implementation-defined, compiler-provided functionality.
+Intrinsics are expressions and statements which represent implementation-defined, compiler-provided functionality.

 Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
 Which intrinsics are supported by an implementation is defined by the implementation.